GreatDevelopers/WorkshopTraining/Shops/Machine/Machine-Job1.md

 2. Cutting Tools - V-shape cutting tool, grooving tool, threading tool and milling cutter etc.
 3. Measuring Instruments - Steel foot rule, vernier calliper, surface gauge etc.

 Material :- M.S.
-Bar 32 x 150 mm (Dia x Length)
+Bar 32 x 150mm (Dia x Length)

 Operations :- Plain turning, step turning, facing, grooving, chamfering, taper turning, BSW threading and spur gear cutting etc.

 Procedure :-

 Step - 1.
-Hold The Job - Hold the bar stock In a four Jaw chuck In such a way that at least 140 mm of the bar stock is projected outside the chuck.
+Hold The Job - Hold the bar stock In a four Jaw chuck In such a way that at least 140mm of the bar stock is projected outside the chuck.
 The one end of workpiece is held in the chuck and the other end in the dead or revolving centre.

 Step - 2.
 Centering The Job - The work piece is centred so that it rotates exactly around its center axis.
 For this the sharp end of